root-project/training/BasicCourse/readme.md

  - Random number generation
  - Exercises

+### Day 2

+5. Python Interface 1h
+ - Python crash course
+ - Mapping C++ to Python with PyROOT: elements of the ROOT Python "bindings"
+ - Creating a nice plot with PyROOT
+ - Exercises

 6. ROOTBooks 2h
  - Complement the macro, prompt and script approach with a web-based solution
- - Create a nice ROOT-Book: best practices, plotting
+ - Create a nice ROOTBook: best practices, plotting
  - Introduction to JSROOT
- - ROOT-Books at CERN
+ - ROOTBooks at CERN
  - Exercises

 7. Working with Files 1h